 Generates effective remediation of communication disorders and promotes functional communication outcomes.

 Our therapists that incorporate hippotherapy are members of The American Hippotherapy Association (AHA).
-The AHA is a group of medical professionals (physical, occupational and speech therapists) and others who are interested in the use of equine movement as a treatment strategy.
+The AHA is a group of medical professionals (physical, occupational, speech therapists, and mental health counselors) and others who are interested in the use of equine movement as a treatment strategy.
 AHA is an affiliate partner of PATH Intl.
 (Professional Association of Therapeutic Horsemanship International), a national non-profit organization.

-OT, PT, and SLP are offered in the farm environment utilizing the highly motivating tools of interaction with farm animals and the natural environment for therapeutic rehabilitation, skill building, and adaptation.
-Therapists may also utilize equine movement and related activities for appropriate clients.
-Once clients have met their individualized physical, cognitive, and/or communication goals, therapists will suggest and help facilitate goal maintenance by providing opportunities for continued participation at the farm (e.g. volunteering, work-based projects, recreational horseback riding, horticulture, or animal care).
+OT, PT, and SLP are offered in both a clinic and natural environment utilizing the highly motivating tools of this setting for therapeutic rehabilitation, skill building, and adaptation.
+Therapists may also utilize equine movement and related activities for appropriate patients.
+Once patients have met their individualized physical, cognitive, and/or communication goals, therapists will facilitate goal maintenance.
+This will include a discharge plan with family education and suggested community engagement activities.
+Some patients continue on to participate in other activities at Shining Hope Farms including volunteering, work-based projects, therapeutic/adaptive horseback riding, horticulture, or animal care.

-The equine’s stride provides multidimensional movement, which is variable, rhythmic, and repetitive.
+When directed by a specially trained therapist, the equine’s stride provides beneficial multidimensional movement, which is variable, rhythmic, and repetitive.
 The horse provides a dynamic base of support, making it an excellent tool for increasing trunk control, balance, postural strength, weight bearing, and motor planning.
 It offers well-modulated sensory input to vestibular, proprioceptive, tactile, and visual channels.

 Licensed Therapists & Specialized Staff